-World-wide, governments lack the political will to make the necessary adjustments that will bring an end to the conflict, pollution, poor health and social inequity that characterise our time.
+World wide, conservative governments lack the political will to make the necessary adjustments that will bring an end to the conflict, pollution, poor health and social inequity that characterises our time.
 The Greens have evolved in this climate to show a new way forward.

-A Green response to the ecological crisis proceeds on the basis of a respect for all life, both human and non-human.
-We recognise the mutual interdependence between humanity and the rest of nature and we seek to move toward an ecologically sustainable path.
-We seek to eradicate poverty, oppression and discrimination and to build a society underpinned by values of participatory democracy, social justice, and the respect for cultural and ecological diversity.
-We aim to transform the political, social and economic structures that disempower and oppress people and to develop a rich, participatory cultural life that enables the flourishing of new democratic movements for progressive change.
+A Green response to the ecological crisis proceeds on the basis of a respect for all life, human and non-human.
+We recognise the mutual interdependence between humanity and the rest of nature and we seek to move down an ecologically sustainable path.
+We seek to eradicate poverty, oppression and discrimination and to build a society that is underpinned by the values of participatory democracy, social justice, and respect for cultural and ecological diversity.
+We aim to transform the political, social and economic structures that oppress people and to develop a rich, participatory cultural life that enables the flourishing of a new democratic movement for progressive change.

 We believe that contesting elections is a necessary step towards the building of an ecologically sustainable and socially just society, but that it is by no means the only step.
-We recognise and seek to facilitate grassroots movements and community initiatives that are working towards ecological responsibility, social justice, affirmative action on behalf of groups who are discriminated against, Aboriginal land rights, peace, and Third World development.
+We recognise and seek to facilitate grassroots movements and community initiatives that work towards ecological responsibility, social justice, affirmative action on behalf of groups who are discriminated against, First Nations’ sovereign rights, peace, and international development.

 We seek to avoid parochialism and to cultivate a global, ecological consciousness and long-range perspective in order to safeguard the interests of both existing and future generations and non-human species.
 We believe Australia should play an active role in building a more co-operative and ecologically sustainable world that is capable of addressing the glaring disparities in energy and resource consumption and quality of life between the rich and poor.
 We aim to extend recognition and assistance to progressive social movements in Australia and other countries and to international institutions that are working towards these ends.